-Luxaviation Helicopters offers a comprehensive training solution, from type and instrument ratings up to and including instructor and examiner qualifications.
+Luxaviation Helicopters offers full training solutions, advanced type ratings up to and including instructor and examiner ratings.
 Our instructors all hold the highest grades of professional licence and have many years of both civilian and military flying experience, as well as extensive experience of flying in adverse weather conditions and challenging environments.

 The simulator has dynamic control loading which includes a trim system with fully coupled autopilot functions, loading on the yaw pedals to simulate loss of hydraulic pressure, EFIS, intergrated Garmin 430 and weather modelling which includes rain, ice and snow.

 The Instrument Rating IR(H) is one of the most demanding courses in the civilian world.
 This rating for helicopters is now required for all commercial offshore operations and, increasingly, onshore helicopter activities in Europe.
 The course has been specifically set up with the AS 355 FNPT II at Kemble.

 If you choose to come to Luxaviation for your training, you will be given access to all the Luxaviation training material via a Dropbox link prior to your arrival for pre-course study.
 During attendance of the course students are provided with an iPad for their personal use with all study material pre-loaded.

 The simulator is available for free solo flying for all students, and remains so once a course is completed.